author

 by Paul Hentzner, Sir Robert Naunton

-Born in Crossen in Brandenburg on January 29, 1558, Paul Hentzner was a German lawyer and writer.
-In 1596 he became tutor to a young Silesian nobleman, and soon set out with him on a years-long journey through Switzerland, France, England, and Italy.
+Born in Crossen in Brandenburg on January 29, 1558, Paul Hentzner was a German lawyer who later became known for writing about his travels across Europe.
+In 1596 he became tutor to a young Silesian nobleman, and the two set out on a long journey that took them through Switzerland, France, England, and Italy.